DRILLED PIER METHOD (OUR METHOD)

 - Not below active soil nor resistant to moisture variations.

--Considered to be a temporary solution by engineering standards.
+- Considered to be a temporary solution by

 - Steel pipe or concrete segments driven into the ground against the weight of the structure.